Explore the diverse and fascinating world of animal habitats, where creatures of all kinds thrive in unique environments.

 The mix of salt and freshwater creates a unique environment where fish, crustaceans, and birds thrive.
 Lush vegetation along the banks provides essential cover and nesting sites for various species.

-In the regions of Africa and Australia, these habitats are characterized by a mix of open grasslands and scattered trees.
+Savanna woodlands, found in regions like Africa and Australia, are characterized by a mix of open grasslands and scattered trees.
 These ecosystems support a rich diversity of wildlife adapted to the distinct wet and dry seasons.

 The vegetation includes grasses, shrubs, and trees such as acacias and baobabs, providing habitat for a variety of herbivores, including elephants, giraffes, and antelopes.
 Predators like lions and hyenas thrive in this habitat, maintaining the ecological balance.

-Rocky shores can be found along coastlines worldwide, are characterized by their rugged terrain and dynamic tidal environments.
+Rocky shores, found along coastlines worldwide, are characterized by their rugged terrain and dynamic tidal environments.
 These ecosystems support a diverse array of marine and terrestrial species.

 The tidal pools and crevices provide habitat for a variety of organisms, including barnacles, mussels, and seaweeds.
 These species have adapted to withstand the changing conditions of exposure and submersion.